iruslani/Heroku-MEAN-Stack-Example/README.md

 * [NODE](https://nodejs.org/en/) - JavaScript runtime for server and has a package manager (NPM)
 * [Express](https://expressjs.com/) - Web Framework for Node.js

+Aside from the basic CRUD stack, this app also uses:
+* [Semantic UI](http://semantic-ui.com/) - Front end user interface library

 ## Authors